 I’m Ann Friedman, a journalist who writes about gender, media, politics, and culture.
 I co-host the podcast Call Your Girlfriend.
 And I send a popular email newsletter featuring a range of great things published on the internet that week.
 Right now I'm writing a book with my friend Aminatou Sow.
 It's called Big Friendship and will be published by Simon & Schuster in 2020.

-You can find my writing at NYmag.com, where I've been a columnist since 2012, and at The Los Angeles Times, where I contribute monthly opinion pieces.
-I'm also a contributing editor to The Gentlewoman and I write often for outlets such as The New Republic, The New York Times Book Review, ELLE, and The Guardian.
-I also make hand-drawn pie charts.
-I live in Los Angeles.
+You can find my writing at NYmag.com and The Los Angeles Times, where I am a regular contributor.
+I'm also a contributing editor to The Gentlewoman and I write sporadically for outlets such as California Sunday, The New Republic, The New York Times Book Review, ELLE, and The Guardian.
+I also make hand-drawn pie charts and do some public speaking.

-I grew up in eastern Iowa, studied journalism at the University of Missouri-Columbia, and have since moved back and forth between the coasts.
+I grew up in eastern Iowa, studied journalism at the University of Missouri-Columbia, and have since moved back and forth between America's coasts.
 (I prefer the west.)
-I was an editor for several years before I became a writer.
-My last staff job was as the executive editor of GOOD magazine.
+I was an editor for several years before I became a writer, and my last staff job was as the executive editor of GOOD magazine.
 After I was fired along with my colleagues in 2012, we created a crowd-funded magazine called Tomorrow.
 I've been self-employed ever since.
+I live in Los Angeles.